 Again, you don’t need a professional.
 All you need are a few affordable supplies and maybe a little elbow grease too.
 This step is well worth the effort.
 And if you really don't know how to paint, try going on YouTube for some pointers.
 Again, a fresh coat of paint makes any room look its best!?

-Perhaps you forgot to caulk around the tub when spring cleaning was in full-swing.
+Perhaps you forgot to caulk around the tub when spring cleaning was in full swing.
 Not to worry.
-Simply buy a tube of caulk for around $5 at your local home-improvement store and follow the instructions printed on the back.
+Simply buy a tube of caulk for around $5 at your local home improvement store and follow the instructions printed on the back.
 With a little squeeze, you can erase all the dark, unsightly grime off the corners of your tub/shower in seconds!
 Just removing that grime can make your tub/shower look brand new without having to change it!

-If you’d like to get started on your bathroom project today, but simply can’t budge from your budget to get the things you need, don’t sweat it!
+It would be a dream for you to get started on your bathroom project today.
+But if you simply can’t budge from your budget to get the things you need, don’t sweat it!
 You can always chip away at it instead.
 Do what you can afford to do right now, then do the next thing later.
 Doing it this way might take longer, but the end result is all the same.
 Plus you won't feel too overwhelmed by taking on too much at one time.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.